brson/treasuretree/solana-hackathon.md

 - Solana programs have a pre-allocated and bounded storage size.
   This means it is probably an anti-pattern to store key-value maps directly.
-What seems to be an intended pattern for key-value storage is to derive the keys as Solana accounts from a single base key, and store the values in those accounts.
+What seems to be an intended pattern for key-value storage is to derive the keys as Solana accounts from a single base account, and store the values in those accounts.

 [docs.solana.com]: https://docs.solana.com